ankaAR/bestiario5e/_creatures/muiral.md

 ***Longsword.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 5 pies, un objetivo.
 Impacto: 13 (2d8 + 4) slashing damage, or 15 (2d10 + 4) slashing damage if used with two hands.

-***Sting.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 ft., one creature.
-Hit: 9 (1d10 + 4) piercing damage.
+***Sting.*** Ataque de arma cuerpo a cuerpo: +9 al ataque, alcance 10 pies (3 mts), una criatura.
+Impacto: 9 (1d10 + 4) piercing damage.
 The target must make a DC 16 Constitution saving throw, taking 27 (6d8) poison damage on a failed save, or half as much damage on a successful one.

 ### Legendary Actions